 - It makes just one to two servings at a time.

-- A little more labor intensive than cold brew and more work to make a big batch the night before.
+- A little more labor-intensive than a cold brew and more work to make a big batch the night before.

 Equipment You Will Need for Japanese Iced Coffee